Project link: MARS

 Please read the CirdlesWebUI repository for more information regarding development of CirdlesWebUI projects

 Note: MARS is currently in the development stage, so MARS uses SESAR’s test database and there may be developer tools visible to you.

 The “My Samples” page contains some key information about samples that have already been registered to the user.
 You may click on a row(s) and then click on the “View Webpage for Selected Samples” button to open a browser tab containing more detailed information about the sample(s).
 If promted to allow pop-ups from this site, click yes.

 Navigate to the Mapping tab to prepare the samples to be uploaded.
 The file format is CSV for all data files and JS for all mapping files.
 After both mapping and data files are supplied, click on the “Proceed to Mapping” button.

 Uploading to SESAR

 After setting up the mapping, all of the samples will be listed in the window with pertinent metadata.
-Click the Upload button in the top right corner, and the samples will be uploaded to SESAR’s test database.
-If the upload is successful, a new field called IGSN will pop up for each of the samples in MARS.
+Click on the arrow in a row to display information about how the data will be mapped.
+Click on the checkboxes to select the samples that will be uploaded to SESAR’s test database.
+Then click the Upload button in the top right corner, and the samples will be uploaded to SESAR’s test database.
+If the upload is successful, after a few seconds the IGSN field will be populated for each sample selected to be uploaded.
 If you want to verify that the samples uploaded, you can view your samples by logging in to SESAR.